Ozleblebici/emarket/README.md

 npm install
 ```
 ### Configuring MySQL Server
-Step 1- If you have MySQL Server and got your password, if not GO TO STEP 2:
+Step 1- If you have MySQL Server and got your password, go down:  (if not GO TO STEP 2)

 Create a database called `mydb`in local server with givin script or do it with MySql menu options and SKIP STEP 2
 ```
 CREATE DATABASE mydb;